Khadeja22/AP-Physics-Website/README.md

 # AP-Physics-Website
 A prep website students getting ready to take the AP Physics I exam can use.
+I coded this using both html and css.

 It contains links to several well-known physics tutors.